jonathanleek/civic-data-warehouse/README.md

 Overview
 ========

 Welcome to Civic Data Warehouse!
 This project was generated using the Astronomer CLI.
 This readme describes the contents of the project, as well as how to run Apache Airflow on your local machine.
+Documentation specific to the civic data warehouse can be found in the documentation directory.

 Project Contents
 ================